Times Square with Kids: What to Do Beyond the Usual Tourist Spots

 Get in on all the pop-ups

 Big-name brands, like the Disney Store, often host interactive marketing events that draw big crowds.
 For example, look for "augmented reality ads," with an interactive billboard in which you stand in a spot and see yourself projected.
 (Kids always get a kick out of seeing themselves on a massive screen.)
-Visit the NYE Wishing Wall for the month of December to add your wish for the New Year to a piece of paper that will rain down as confetti on New Year's Eve.
+Visit the NYE Wishing Wall during the month of December to add your wish for the New Year to a piece of paper that will rain down as confetti on New Year's Eve.
 Visit Times Square's official website for a list of all upcoming special events.

 More Tips for Seeing Times Square with Kids